pulimeng/DeepDrug3D/README.md

 # Dataset

-We provided our dataset we used for the training at `https://osf.io/enz69/`, which are the voxel representations and ATP-, Heme-list.
+We provided our dataset we used for the training at `https://osf.io/enz69/`, which are the voxel representations of ATP, Heme, and other along with the class label file.